Turnip Greens

 Fresh turnip greens rolled like cigars on a white cutting board

-Step 2: Combine the leaves in small stacks then roll them like a cigar.
+Then combine them in small stacks and roll them up like a cigar.

 Turnip greens cut in small slivers on a white cutting board

-Step 4: Finally this should leave you with strips of leaves.
-Get rid of the stems boos.
+This should leave you with strips of leaves.

 Want to Save This Recipe, Boo?